Optimal MIMO Combining for Blind Federated Edge Learning with Gradient Sparsification: System Model

 \subsection{Federated Averaging}

-The most representative FL framework is named Federated Averaging.
-In the $t$:th communication round with $t=1,2,\ldots$, the following steps are executed: \begin{enumerate} \item The server broadcasts the current global model $\grad(t)$ to all devices. \item Each device $k$ runs stochastic gradient descent (SGD) and the update rule follows
+The most representative FL framework is Federated Averaging \cite{McMahan17}.
+In the $t$:th communication round with $t=1,2,\ldots$, the following steps are executed: \begin{enumerate} \item The server broadcasts the current global model $\grad(t)$. \item Each client $k$ runs stochastic gradient descent (SGD) and the update rule follows

 where $\alpha_t$ is the step size at iteration $t$.
-Let $\diffgrad_k(t)$ represent the local model update from device $k$, which is the difference between the parameter vector before and after local training, i.e., $\diffgrad_k(t)=\grad_{k}(t+1)-\grad_{k}(t)$.\footnote{The clients can run several steps of local SGD within each communication round.
-For simplicity, we omit the local iteration index here.} \item After receiving the local updates from the devices, the server aggregates the received information, and updates the global model as
+Let $\diffgrad_k(t)$ represent the local model update from client $k$: $\diffgrad_k(t)=\grad_{k}(t+1)-\grad_{k}(t)$.\footnote{The clients can run several steps of local SGD within each communication round.
+For simplicity, we omit the local iteration index here.} \item After receiving the local updates from the clients, the server aggregates the received information, and updates the global model as

 \end{enumerate}